-1936 would be Martha Crone’s 4th year in charge of the Garden as temporary curator.
-The Garden now begins its 30th year.(1) At the end of 1935 Parks Superintendent Theodore Wirth retired and his assistant C. (Christian) A. Bossen begins his first year as Superintendent.
-“Bossen Walk” at the Roberts Bird Sanctuary near Lake Harriet is name for him.
+1936 was Martha Crone’s 4th year in charge of the Garden as temporary Curator.
+The Garden began its 30th year.(1) At the end of 1935 Minneapolis Parks Superintendent Theodore Wirth retired and his assistant C. (Christian) A. Bossen began his first year as Superintendent.
+“Bossen Walk” at the Roberts Bird Sanctuary near Lake Harriet is named for him.

 Preliminary notes about the plants.
 Native Status: Some of the plants obtained by Eloise Butler in the early years of the Garden were not native to Minnesota or if native, may have been difficult to establish in the Garden.
 Most of these are no longer present.
 Martha Crone was somewhat more selective of native plant material, but also brought in many species not native to the State, and many of her imports have not survived either.
 The plants illustrated here, so one can see what they looked like, are mostly of the class no longer extant in the Garden.
 Some of those plants still existed at the time of Martha Crone's 1951 Garden Census and they are identified by the "(M.C.)" following the plant name.
 As for plants mentioned here that are still present in the Garden today, there may have been numerous re-plantings, and most have a web link to a detailed information/photo page, or, if not, are noted as being present in the Garden today - these are not illustrated in this article.
 Botanical classification: Over the years Botanists have reclassified many plants from the classifications in use at the time Eloise Butler wrote her Garden Log or when Martha Crone prepared her census.
 I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America and the Checklist of the Vascular Flora of Minnesota from the University of Minnesota Herbarium.